 - During SFY2022, methodology of utilizing a 50/50 split for determing FTE assignments for investigation and ongoing Child Safety Specialists at the Section level was discontinued.
 Specific assignments are now based on the designations of their specific role as denoted in HRIS.
 However, Specialists in a trainee status are accounted for in FTE figures in each section with an equal distribution of 66% caseload.
-Data produced for December 2021 was updated from prior reports using this methodology.
+Filled FTE only includes case-carrying DCS Specialists and does not include Specialists assigned to the Child Abuse Hotline or Statewide Placement Administration.